-Helena Morrissey spent over 20 years working for Newton Investment Management, working her way up from a junior fund manager to CEO.
+Helena Morrissey spent more than 20 years working for Newton Investment Management, working her way up from a junior fund manager to CEO.
 She is now head of personal investing at Legal & General.
 In 2010, she founded the 30% Club, a UK business initiative aimed at achieving gender-balanced company boards.
 Her book A Good Time to be a Girl was released last month.

 Back in 2005, I launched a Women’s Development Network as, like other people in the City, I wanted to redress the representation of women in senior roles.
 At the time, 99 out of the FTSE 100 chairmen were men, with only Dame Alison Carnwath heading up Land Securities.